Iringa: History

 The Isimila Stone Age site, which lies about 20 km to the southwest, contains archeological artifacts, particularly stone tools, from human habitation about 70,000 years ago.

 Iringa Region is home to the Hehe people.
 After their defeat at Lugalo by the Hehe, led by Chief Mkwawa, the Germans built a military station at 'Neu Iringa' to avenge the death of their commander Emil von Zelewski and to teach the Hehe respect for German authority.
 The fortress and headquarters of Chief Mkwawa was in the nearby village of Kalenga, Alt Iringa.

 Education

 Iringa has several institutions of higher education, including Tumaini University, Iringa University College, Mkwawa University College of Education (a constituent college of the University of Dar es Salaam), and Ruaha Catholic University (RUCU)).
 There are also secondary schools like Tosamaganga high school, Malangali high school, Iringa girls' secondary school, Ifunda technical school and Ruaha Secondary School.

 Economy

+The trans-African automobile route — the Cairo-Cape Town Highway passes through Iringa.
 Iringa has a well-established industrial base, including food processing and logistics industries.
 Most of its electricity comes from the nearby Mtera Dam.
 Iringa is a minor transport hub for regular bus travelers.
 It is a center for trucking services to Dar es Salaam, Mbeya, Songea, and Dodoma and other regions of Tanzania.
 It is also a servicing town for trucks going to neighboring countries such as Zambia, Democratic Republic of Congo, Malawi, Burundi and other EAC countries.